-Over the next few months this multi-part series will take a deep dive into the ways that Florida’s education policies have led to a full-scale crisis in the teaching profession.
+This multi-part series, first published in 2019, takes a deep dive into the ways that Florida’s education policies have led to a full-scale crisis in the teaching profession.

-Every student in Florida deserves to be in a classroom with a certified, highly-qualified, and dedicated teacher.
+Every student in Florida deserves to be in a classroom with a certified, highly qualified and dedicated teacher.
 Students deserve schools with full-time media specialists and schools that are staffed with more counselors and nurses than security guards.
 Florida’s students deserve the very best.
-Currently, Florida’s politicians are failing Florida’s future.
+Too often, however, politicians have failed Florida’s future.

-Over the past two decades the Legislature and governors have shortchanged Florida’s students.
-Despite having a $1 trillion state economy – the 17th largest economy in the world – Florida is 43rd in the nation when it comes to total public education funding and 46th in average teacher salary.
-Because of this low pay and bad policies, Florida is facing an unprecedented teacher shortage – meaning all students don’t have access to the certified, professional educators they deserve and their parents expect.
+Over the past two decades the state Legislature and governors have shortchanged students.
+Despite having a $1 trillion state economy – the 17th largest economy in the world – Florida is 43rd in the nation when it comes to total public education funding and 48th in average teacher salary.
+Low pay and bad policies created an unprecedented teacher shortage in Florida even before the pandemic – meaning all students don’t have access to the certified, professional educators they deserve and their parents expect.

-Tallahassee politicians have put their own interests, and those of their corporate donors, ahead of the interests of Florida’s children and families.
-Over the next few weeks we will take a deep dive into the ways that Florida’s education policies have led to a full-scale crisis in the teaching profession.
+Certain politicians have put their own interests, and those of their corporate donors, ahead of the interests of Florida’s children and families.
+In this series, we take a deep dive into the ways that Florida’s education policies have led to a full-scale crisis in the teaching profession.

-More importantly, we’ll offer solutions that can be implemented this upcoming legislative session to get Florida back on the right track to meeting the constitutional mandate to provide a “uniform, efficient, safe, secure, and high quality system of free public schools.”
+More importantly, we’ll offer solutions that can get Florida back on the right track to meeting the constitutional mandate to provide a “uniform, efficient, safe, secure, and high quality system of free public schools.”